sveinbjornt/iceaddr/README.md

 # iceaddr

 [![Build Status](https://travis-ci.org/sveinbjornt/iceaddr.svg?branch=master)](https://travis-ci.org/sveinbjornt/iceaddr)

 ### Look up Icelandic street addresses, postcodes and placenames

-Python (2 and 3) module to look up and get information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
+Python 3.* module to look up and get information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
 The underlying data is taken from the following sources:

 * [Staðfangaskrá](https://opingogn.is/dataset/stadfangaskra), the official Icelandic Address Registry maintained by [Registers Iceland](https://www.skra.is) ([CC-BY](http://opendefinition.org/licenses/cc-by/))
 * [IS 50V Örnefni](https://opingogn.is/dataset/is-50v-ornefni-isn93) from the [National Land Survey of Iceland](https://www.lmi.is)
-* The postcode table provided by [Postur.is](https://www.postur.is/einstaklingar/posthus/postnumer/gagnaskrar/).
+* The postcode table provided by [Postur.is](https://www.postur.is/gogn/Gotuskra/postnumer.txt).

 ## Installation

+`iceaddr` is available on [PyPI](https://pypi.org/project/iceaddr/)

 ```
 $ pip install iceaddr